Maximum Household Income (effective June 1, 2023 – May 31, 2024).

 None

-Chinese Cultural Society of Stockton is devoted to enlightening the community about the Chinese culture and its impact on the region.
-Monthly meetings are held, and the Society also sponsors an annual Chinese New Year festival on the first Sunday in March.
+Chinese Cultural Society of Stockton (CCSS) is devoted to enlightening the community about the Chinese culture and its impact on the region.
+Monthly meetings are held, and the Society also sponsors an annual Chinese New Year festival on the second Saturday in March.

-Fundraisers are held to provide scholarships that are distributed every year.
+Fundraisers are held to provide scholarships that are distributed every year and other community partnerships.
 If you wish to become a member or for more information on scholarships, please contact by email.

 Low-income families